 Canmore is a very special place, surrounded by the protected lands of Kananaskis and Banff National Park.
 We invite you to follow the Pledge to the Peaks to care for the land, animals, and people of Canmore and Kananaskis for generations to come.

 Pledge to the Peaks

 I acknowledge that I travel, explore, and play in the Treaty 7 Territory region of Southern Alberta.
-Treaty 7 encompasses the traditional lands of the Îyârhe Nakoda Nations of Chiniki, Wesley, and Bearspaw, the Tsuut’ina First Nation, the Kainai, Siksika, and Piikani Nations of the Niitsitapi (Blackfoot) Confederacy, and Métis Nation of Alberta, Region III.
+Treaty 7 encompasses the traditional lands of the Îyârhe Nakoda First Nations of Chiniki, Goodstoney, and Bearspaw; the Tsuut’ina First Nation; the Kainai, Siksika, and Piikani First Nations of the Niitsitapi (Blackfoot) Confederacy; and Métis Nation of Alberta, Region III.